monome/docs/norns/help.md

   7c.
 Navigate down to `Advanced`.
   7d.
 Select `Expand Filesystem` and press OK.
   7e.
 After it's completed, put norns to sleep.

+### shield fresh install process

+Use [etcher](https://www.balena.io/etcher/) to flash your SD card (*nb. use a high quality one. if you have trouble, try a different card*)

+If your SD card seems a lot more full than it should be, you'll need to expand the filesystem:

+1. open a terminal on a computer connected to the same network as your shield
+2. execute: `ssh we@norns.local`
+3. password: sleep
+4. execute: `sudo raspi-config`
+5. navigate to Advanced and hit RETURN
+6. select expand filesystem and hit RETURN
+7. lots of activity will happen. when it's done, power down and reboot. if you get any errors, reboot again.
+8. if you SSH back into norns and execute `df -h`, you'll see the newly expanded capacity.

 ## back up norns to USB <a name="backup-no-wifi"></a>